DestineeAdams/Fun-facts-page/README.md

 **Tech used:** html, JavaScript, CSS, meow facts api , useless facts api

-both the photos and text are randomly choosen.
+both the photos and text are randomly chosen.